-If the lump appears to be a cyst and is causing symptoms (such as pain or nipple discharge), a needle with a syringe is often inserted into the cyst, and the fluid is removed (called aspiration) and examined.
+If the lump appears to be a cyst and is causing symptoms (such as pain or nipple discharge), a needle with a syringe may be inserted into the cyst, and the fluid removed (called aspiration) and examined.
 The fluid is tested for cancer cells only if any of the following occurs:

 Otherwise, the woman is checked again in 4 to 8 weeks.
 If the cyst cannot be felt, it is considered noncancerous.
 If it recurs, aspiration is done again, and the fluid is sent for analysis regardless of appearance.
 If the cyst recurs a third time or if a lump is still present after it was aspirated, a sample of tissue from the lump or the entire lump is removed and examined under a microscope (biopsy).